verdverm/verdverm.github.io/_sr/01a-intro.md

 were only possible with the progress of computers.
-While data science and machine learning have made great contributions and are acheiving incredible feats, it has remained humans' responsibility for discovering the models and mathematics which we put into computers.
+While data science and machine learning have made great contributions and are achieving incredible feats, it has remained humans' responsibility for discovering the models and mathematics which we put into our computers.

-Enter Symbolic Regression (SR), a machine learning algorithm for discovering the mathematics, the equations and formula, that define the behavior
+Enter Symbolic Regression (SR), a machine learning problem for discovering the mathematics, the equations and formula, that define the behavior